Chuck Hansen, Chairman & CEO

 Since selling his company, Chuck has been involved in the start-up, management, and investment of several high-tech companies, including his decision to make an early stage investment in Facebook.
 An avid musician, Chuck played Baritone & Bass Sax with various artists, including Eddy Money, Huey Lewis, Micky Dolans (“The Monkees”), Mickey Thomas (Starship), Prairie Prince (“The Tubes”), Todd Rundgren, and Tower of Power.
 Earning his General Aviation Pilot’s license and Instrument Rating in less than a year, Chuck began investigating innovative technologies that would fundamentally change the way municipal utilities can identify critical sewer pipes, which led to Chuck’s founding of Electro Scan Inc.

-Chuck & Bob Hansen
+Chuck and Bob Hansen.

 Prior to co-founding Hansen Information Technologies with his father and brother, Chuck worked with several Silicon Valley venture capital firms as a senior executive for troubled high-tech companies.
 Chuck was also the youngest corporate Vice President and Corporate Officer for a $20 billion NYSE bank holding company.
 Chuck started his career in Finance as a Senior Accountant for Arthur Andersen & Co. in their San Francisco and Oakland offices, where he worked on several SEC registration statements including a brief tenure as a merger & acquisition consultant and Director of Strategic Planning at cement pipe maker, Ameron, Inc.